MiaGordon91/digideps-poc/README.md

 - Point of reference to flag discrepancies, which will improve the financial accuracy of submitted deputy reports.
 This will in turn assist caseworkers when checking submitted deputy reports for safeguarding purposes.
 - A solid basis for further automated data analysis in other parts of the reporting process.

-**The hosted app can be viewed here** - http://digidepsdeployedpoc-env.eba-xpg7c2zd.eu-west-1.elasticbeanstalk.com/
+**A video demonstration of the deployed proof of concept and how it interacts with the database can be viewed here** - https://www.youtube.com/watch?v=OEQFdxO8CoU.

 To run web server using localhost:
 - type 'symfony server:start –d'